On average, college tuition goes up about 3% every year.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Le Cordon Bleu Institute of Culinary Arts in Pittsburgh seem more manageable.

 What will attending Le Cordon Bleu Institute of Culinary Arts in Pittsburgh really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Le Cordon Bleu Institute of Culinary Arts in Pittsburgh's net cost calculator on their website.